-Easy and delicious molten chocolate cakes, with a raspberry filling.
+Easy and delicious raspberry chocolate lava cakes, with a fresh raspberry filling.
 Wonderful chocolate dessert for special occasions or to enjoy anytime!
 Ready in just about 30 minutes or can be made ahead and baked as needed.

 With Valentine’s Day tomorrow, my mind is on a little something chocolate.
 And when I crave a little something chocolate, these Raspberry Molten Chocolate Cakes are a regular go-to for me.
 There is just no beating chocolate and raspberry together, in my books!

 These molten chocolate cakes feature a hit of raspberry in the middle, that mixes with the soft chocolate in the most wonderful way.
 And while you can whip up these cakes easily whenever the mood strikes, you can also mix ahead and refrigerated.
 Then, when ready, just pop them in the oven for 10-15 minutes.

 Chocolate – a good dark, semi or bittersweet chocolate is needed for these, preferably something around 70% cocao, if possible.
 The better the chocolate, the better the flavour of the cakes.

 Raspberries – You can use either fresh or thawed frozen raspberries here.
 The hit of flavour from the fresh berries is really lovely, but in a pinch, you can go with just the raspberry jam or scroll down to the Cook’s Notes for other filling suggestions.